Why Energy Efficiency in HVAC Is Important for Earth Day

 - And lastly, don’t forget to change your air filter: A dirty air filter can make your HVAC system work up to 15% harder.
 This means it’s sucking up more energy and costing you more money.

 How much money can you save by upgrading to a new system?

-For a new residential furnace replacement, the Department of Energy estimates that an AFUE rating of 90% can save you up to 30% on your heating bill.
+For a new residential furnace replacement, the Department of Energy estimates that an AFUE rating of 90% could save you up to 30% on your heating costs.